 Get an Alpine Start

-At these times, chances are good that there is parking available.
 If looking for actual solitude, consider leaving even earlier.
 If a 4 am start sounds painful, know this: there is literally nothing else in the world that can compare to hiking alone above the trees as the first light barely touches the surrounding peaks.
 It’s breathtaking (literally, treeline is above 11,000 feet!), humbling, and life-changing.

 Conversely, hike in the afternoon.
 This advice comes with a serious asterisk though—Only attempt a hike if the weather is perfect, and do not even think of attempting an actual peak or venturing into the backcountry this late in the day.
 Know that afternoon thunderstorms usually tend to form in the early afternoon.
 If the weather is good by noon, it may be clear.
 But they can develop incredibly quickly and seemingly out of nowhere, so always keep an eye to the sky.
 A short hike in the evening also can be a lot of fun, as the thunderstorms tend to clear out in the afternoon.
 If you do this, take precautions for cooler weather, and bring a headlamp.